 Quotations

-If a section directly quoted from another source is desired to be included in the report, such a quotation should be written as a separate paragraph within quotation marks "...............".
+If a section directly quoted from another source is desired to be included in the report, such a quotation should be written as a separate paragraph within quotation marks "................”

 Figures and Tables

 Figures and tables that assist in the explanation should be included within the report when necessary.
 Care should be taken to ensure that all lines, symbols, icons, numbers, and texts in the figures and tables are large enough and computer-generated.